-The evidence establishing the clinical effectiveness, the safety, and biological mechanism for TMS is well defined in hundreds of scientific and medical publications dating back decades.
+The evidence establishing the clinical effectiveness, safety, and biological mechanism for TMS therapy is well-defined in hundreds of scientific and medical publications dating back decades.

 Avery, D, et al. Transcranial Magnetic Stimulation in the Acute Treatment of Major Depressive Disorder: Clinical Response in an Open-label Extension Trial.
 J Clin Psychiatry, 69:3, March 2008.

 Lisanby SH, Husain MM, Rosenquist PB, et al. daily left prefrontal repetitive transcranial magnetic stimulation in the acute treatment of major depression: clinical predictors of outcome in a multisite, randomized controlled clinical trial.
 Neuropsychopharmacology.
 2009;34(1):522-534;

 Demitrack, MA , Thase, ME., Clinical significance of transcranial magnetic stimulation (TMS) in the treatment of pharmacoresistant depression: synthesis of recent data.
 Psychopharm Bull.
 2009, (42(2): 5-38;

 Obsessive Compulsive Disorder (OCD) Clinical Results for TMS Therapy

 Scientific research and clinical studies are the foundation for the development of medical treatments.
 Clinical results seen in doctors’ offices are the true evidence of the value of a treatment.
 Fortunately, TMS has surpassed the results seen in clinical trials.
 Below, we have highlighted results from two private TMS clinics.

 Carlsen, A, et al. Transcranial magnetic stimulation for the treatment of major depressive disorder in adolescents and young adults.
 Brain Stimulation 2018; May-June.